Once Upon a Time in Anatolia: Production

 Director Nuri Bilge Ceylan grew up in a small town similar to the one in the film in terms of mentality and hierarchy, and says he feels a close connection to the characters depicted.
 The story is based on real events.
 One of Ceylan's co-writers was an actual doctor, and, in order to attain his license, had been required to work for two years in the town where the plot is set.

 The story in the film is based on very similar events the co-writer experienced during this period.
 The title of the film references Sergio Leone's film Once Upon a Time in the West, and was something one of the drivers uttered during the actual events.
 When writing the screenplay, the filmmakers tried to be as realistic as possible, and the main aim was to portray the special atmosphere, which had left a strong impression on the doctor.
-A number of quotations from stories by Anton Chekhov were incorporated in the script.
+A number of quotations from stories by Anton Chekhov were incorporated into the script.

 The film was produced through Turkey's Zeyno Film, in co-production with the Bosnian company Production2006 Sarajevo, and the Turkish companies NBC Film, 1000 Volt Post Production, the Turkish Radio and Television Corporation, Imaj and Fida Film.
 Filming took place during eleven weeks around Keskin, a district of the Kırıkkale Province in Central Anatolia.
 It was shot in the CinemaScope format.